Tree change for a higher quality of life

 That’s not to say we passively drift with the breeze and end up wherever we end up.
-In fact, we have the rudder and direct the flight path of that carpet with earnestness, as well as lightness.
+In fact, we have the rudder and direct the flight path with earnestness, as well as lightness.

 People have interesting reactions.
 Bemusement.
 Disbelief.
 Puzzlement.
 Disappointment.
 Envy.
 Curiosity.
 Rejection.

 What you are doing is confronting.
 It offends sensibilities.
 It’s a middle finger to the man and the hapless followers of the man.
-It defies the convention.
-Of work.
-Or pain.
+It defies the convention of work.
+Of pain.
 Of doing-what-we-have-always-done-because-that’s-what-we-have-always-done.

 When you shine a light on dysfunction, it hurts the eyes a bit.

 Here’s the thing.
-It’s not a Tree Change.
+Escaping to the country is not a tree change.
 It’s a Paradigm Shift.

-It’s a move from ‘How much can I make?’ to “How little do I need?’
+It’s a move from ‘How much can I make?’ to ‘How little do we need?’